samueltardieu/recoverjpeg/recoverjpeg.md

 -m *maxsize*
 : Maximum size of extract jpeg files.
 If a file would be larger than that, it is discarded.
 The default is 6 MiB.

+-o *directory*
+: Change the working directory before restoring files.
+Use this option to restore files into a directory with enough space instead of the current directory.

 -q
 : Be quiet and do not display anything.